pojome/activity-log/readme.txt

 === ARYO Activity Log ===
-Tags: activity, logging, logger, user control
+Contributors: KingYes, ArielK, maor
-Requires at least: 3.5
+Tags: activity, logging, logger, user, madeinisrael Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: trunk
+Stable tag: 1.0
-Contributors: kingyes, maor
+License: GPLv2 or later

-Get aware of the activities that are taking place on your dashboard!
-Weather a post was deleted or a plugin was activated, it’s all there for you to see.
+Get aware of any activities that are taking place on your dashboard!
+Imagine it like a black-box for your WordPress site.

 == Description ==